 Most women take a week or two off from work after a breast lift.
 Bandages will be applied, and we will probably ask that you wear a surgical bra during the healing period.
 As after most surgeries, you can expect some tenderness, inflammation, and bruising.
 Soreness and bruises should subside within days, but the swelling may linger for a few weeks, after which you will be able to see your final result.

-All sutures are buried under the skin and will not require removing.
+All sutures are under the skin and will not require removing.
 Drains are rarely required.

 You will need to sleep on your back and avoid lifting and strenuous exercise for a period of time.

-While breast lift surgery is permanent, gravity can cause the breasts to sag further over time.
+While breast lift surgery is long lasting, gravity can cause the breasts to sag further over time.
 For most women, subsequent sagging is considerably less than they experienced prior to the surgery.

 Is a breast lift right for you?